WATCH: Helicopter splashes down near Miami Beach swimmer - NewsBreak

 MIAMI, Fla. ( WFLA ) — A helicopter was caught on camera splashing down near the shore off Miami Beach on Saturday, according to the Miami Beach Police Department.

 Officers said the helicopter went down just after 1 p.m.
-Saturday, narrowly avoiding several groups of swimmers.RODENTS: Family Dollar items possibly contaminated
+Saturday, narrowly avoiding several groups of swimmers.Woman, 71, fatally mauled by dog at Florida animal shelter

 “Two occupants have been transported to Jackson Memorial Hospital in stable condition,” a tweet from the police department said.